Chart Color Schemes

 Population growth drivers in Lidcombe are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Lidcombe's population was around 24,012 as of November 2025.
-This reflected an increase of 2,815 people since the 2021 Census, which reported a population of 21,197 people.
-The change was inferred from the estimated resident population of 23,949 in June 2024 and an additional 532 validated new addresses since the Census date.
-This resulted in a population density ratio of 3,751 persons per square kilometer, placing Lidcombe in the upper quartile relative to national locations assessed by AreaSearch.
-Lidcombe's growth of 13.3% since the 2021 census exceeded both the state (6.7%) and metropolitan area growth rates, making it a growth leader in the region.
-Overseas migration contributed approximately 88.1% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Lidcombe's population is around 24,195 as of Feb 2026.
+This reflects an increase of 2,998 people since the 2021 Census, which reported a population of 21,197 people.
+The change is inferred from the estimated resident population of 23,949 from the ABS as of June 2024 and an additional 531 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,780 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Lidcombe's growth rate of 14.1% since the 2021 census exceeded the state (7.8%) and Greater Sydney, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 88.1% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilised NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group were applied to all areas for years 2032 to 2041.
-Future population trends forecast a significant increase in Lidcombe's top quartile statistical area, with an expected growth of 6,923 persons to 2041 based on the latest annual ERP population numbers, reflecting a total gain of 28.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As we examine future population trends, a significant population increase is forecasted for Lidcombe, with the area expected to grow by 6,923 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 27.6% in total over the 17 years.

 Frequently Asked Questions - Population